kdhillon/Besiege/README.md

 MAP:
 now:
-finish saving map
-use hacky saving where you actually only save armies near the player and only nobles use shaperenderer to make shapes
+use hacky saving where you actually only save parties near the player and only nobles use shaperenderer to make shapes

 later: